Translation - Open up a Whole New World!

 On the BA Translation Programme, we’ll teach you how to produce translations that are effective and professional.
 But we’ll also teach you about how and why translation phenomena arise – how and why cultures perceive things differently, and how you can negotiate those differences.

 So what do you get if you join our Programme?
 In our core courses, we offer training in written translation and oral interpretation, with plenty of practice and a lot of individual feedback on your work, so that you’re always improving your skills – throughout the programme.
-We’ll offer you plenty of training in advanced English usage too, as well as a series of electives that address more specific interests – like translation for science and technology, media translation, and drama translation, just to name a few.
+We’ll offer you plenty of training in advanced English usage too, as well as a series of electives that address more specific interests – like translation technology, media translation, and drama translation, just to name a few.
 And of course, it’s not just practice.
 You’ll also get a training in the more theoretical aspects of translation and intercultural studies – such as the history of translation, the philosophical issues that underlie translation, and the issue of gender in translation.

 We also place strong emphasis on linking your studies to professional practice.
 We have a longstanding and extensive network of employer contacts from the translation and interpreting industries, built up over more than twenty years, and our BA Programme incorporates a compulsory internship component known as “Placement”, which draws on this network.
 We also encourage our students to undertake commissioned jobs and we build such jobs into our practice-based courses.

 During your degree, you’ll also have opportunities for student exchange overseas.
 We have a wide range of universities abroad for you to choose from – be it the UK, US, or somewhere you hadn’t thought of, like Norway or even Estonia!